ciao-group/coupled-sim-ciao/README.md

 As this is a longer processes, here is a [detailed video](https://www.youtube.com/watch?v=mSDD0eCR9Io) from the user "Dary Palasky" on how to do this.
 Follow the HDRP wizard to resolve any further compatibility issues.

-### Material Conversion to HDRP

-- **Converting Materials**: Select faulty materials, change their shader to HDRP’s standard shader.
-Use `Window > Rendering > HDRP Wizard > Convert Selected Built-In Materials to HDRP` for conversion.
+General explanation for converting pink textures into normal state: Select faulty materials, change their shader to HDRP’s standard shader.
+Use `Window` ➡️ `Rendering` ➡️ `HDRP Wizard` ➡️ `Convert Selected Built-In Materials to HDRP` for conversion.

-### Model and Scene Adjustments

-- **3D Model Preparation**: Simplify the real-life car model in Blender by reducing vertex count and removing unnecessary parts.
-Integrate this model with your Unity project, ensuring the front panel is set up for MR with the camera feed.

-- **Lighting Adjustments in HDRP**: Reduce the maximum allowed reflections to address lighting issues.
+- **Lighting Adjustments in HDRP**: Reduce the maximum allowed reflections to 128/256 to address lighting issues.

 ### Setting Up Varjo XR Plugin for Unity

 1. **Install Varjo XR Plugin**: Follow the instructions in the ["Getting Started with Varjo XR plugin for Unity"](https://developer.varjo.com/docs/unity-xr-sdk/getting-started-with-varjo-xr-plugin-for-unity) documentation.
 2. **Configure Varjo XR Plugin Settings**: In Unity, go to `Project Settings` ➡️ `XR Plug-in Management`, select `Varjo`, and disable the `Opaque` option.
-Here is a [visual explanation by Varjo](https://developer.varjo.com/docs/unity-xr-sdk/mixed-reality-with-varjo-xr-plugin). <br>
+Here is a [visual explanation by Varjo](https://developer.varjo.com/docs/unity-xr-sdk/mixed-reality-with-varjo-xr-plugin).  **INSERT PICTURES** <br>
 Follow this explaination only until "Using HDRP for Mixed Reality".

 ### Enabling Video Pass-Through